Cathy A.

 Scholarship Essay Tips

-When it comes to crafting a scholarship-winning essay, you need to go beyond the basics.
+When it comes to scholarship essay contest, you need to go beyond the basics.
 Here are some pro tips to help you stand out from the competition:

 Common Scholarship Essay Mistakes to Avoid